NickSachdeva/DemoRepository/README.md

 # DemoRepository
 This is my first repository
-This is data added to Branch 1(DemoRepository).
+This is the data added to Branch 1(DemoRepository).